davetron5000/naildrivin5.com/_posts/2017-07-17-four-reasons-why-developers-are-unproductive.md

 * Over-engineering
 * Not solving the right problem

-Mental health issues are also a likely contribute to a lack of productivity, and I won't get into them here—I have very little experience or expertise here, other than to know that a) there is no shame in having a mental health issue, and b) they are often treatable.
+Mental health issues are also a likely contributors to a lack of productivity, and I won't get into them here—I have very little experience or expertise here, other than to know that a) there is no shame in having a mental health issue, and b) they are often treatable.
 I have seen treatment work in others and if this is something that afflicts you, do your best to get the necessary treatment.